 • Decreased ability to move the affected body part

-These symptoms can be distressing and greatly impact the quality of life of individuals with CRPS.
+These symptoms can be distressing and significantly impact the quality of life of individuals with CRPS.
 The condition can also lead to psychological distress and functional impairment.

 There are two types of CRPS:

-1. CRPS type 1: This type occurs without any specific nerve damage or identifiable cause.
-It is often triggered by an injury or surgery.
+1. CRPS type 1 occurs without specific nerve damage or identifiable cause.
+An injury or surgery often triggers it.

 2. CRPS type 2: This type is associated with a distinct nerve injury and is often caused by a traumatic event such as a fracture, crush injury, or nerve damage.

-Diagnosis of CRPS involves a detailed examination by a healthcare professional and the use of diagnostic criteria such as the Budapest criteria.
-The criteria take into account the patient’s symptoms, medical history, and physical findings to make an accurate diagnosis.
+Diagnosis of CRPS involves a detailed examination by a healthcare professional and diagnostic criteria such as the Budapest criteria.
+The requirements consider the patient’s symptoms, medical history, and physical findings to make an accurate diagnosis.

 Early diagnosis and treatment of CRPS are crucial for better outcomes.
-It is important for individuals experiencing symptoms of CRPS to seek medical attention and receive appropriate care.
+It is essential for individuals experiencing symptoms of CRPS to seek medical attention and receive appropriate care.

 Swelling of the affected area